laragoldstein13/ReachabilityDemo/README.md

 * [License](#license)

 # Prerequisites
+* Azure Kubernetes Service Cluster to run the container in
+* Azure Container Registry

 # Azuure DevOps Configuration

 DVGA supports Beginner and Expert level game modes, which will change the exploitation difficulty.